Tsukina-7mochi/aseprite-scripts/smoothFilter/readme.md

 ## In Use
 You can edit the source code and distribute it.
-You cannot redestribute files with no change without my permission.
+You cannot redistribute files with no change without my permission.

 ## Contact
-Twitter: @Tsukina_7mochi
+GitHub Issue or Twitter: @Tsukina_7mochi

 ## LICENSE
 [MIT](https://github.com/Tsukina-7mochi/aseprite-scripts/blob/master/LICENSE)